Moving to New Zealand as an Expat

 NZ has a public healthcare system that provides residents with access to free hospital care and emergency services.
 If you’re moving to NZ from the United States, this is unheard of.
 They also have a public healthcare program—the Primary Health Organisation (or PHO).
 This helps even further by covering certain costs.

-Should you choose to purchase private health insurance, you can.
+Should you choose to purchase private international health insurance, you can.
 Residents usually only do so in order to jump ahead in line when it comes to non-emergency needs.